EECOLOR/qirx/parser/documentation/_02_Parsers.md

 - The character parser can be used to parse `Terminal` elements
 - The choice parser can be used to parse `Choice` elements
 - The sequence parser can be used to parse `Sequence` elements
-- the not parser can used to parse `Attributed.not` elements
+- The not parser can be used to parse `Attributed.not` elements
-- ???
+- The zero or one parser can be used to parse `Attributed.zeroOrOne` elements
+- The zero or more parser can be used to parse `Attributed.zeroOrMore` elements
+- The one or more parser can be used to parse `Attributed.zeroOrOne` elements

 [Note to self] Create property based tests for all parsers
 > Pending: TODO